Carlos Ramirez-Rosa: Participatory democracy

 Ramirez-Rosa has consistently expressed his belief in participatory democracy as central to his work as a democratic socialist elected official.
 In 2017, he told The Nation Magazine: "I’m a big believer that we can build socialism from below.
 We need to create these opportunities for working people to hold the reins of power and govern themselves."
 Likewise, in 2017, he told Jacobin magazine: "democratic socialism means that the people govern every facet of their lives, whether it be the economic structure or the government that’s determining the policies that impact their lives."

 In 2019, Ramirez-Rosa explained to writer Micah Uetricht how he seeks to put participatory democracy into action in his elected office: "In the thirty-fifth ward we have what we call 'people-power initiatives.'
 To date, those are three programs that we run through my office.
-They seek to show people’s ability to govern themselves and collectively come to together and make decisions.
+They seek to show people’s ability to govern themselves and collectively come together and make decisions.
 We don’t need the Donald Trumps of the world, the Jeff Bezoses of the world... telling us what our communities should look like or how we should live our lives.
 We collectively, from the grassroots, from below, can determine our own destiny."

 The three "people-power initiatives" Ramirez-Rosa supports through his elected office are "community-driven zoning and development" - a local participatory planning process, participatory budgeting for the allocation of infrastructure improvement dollars, and a local rapid-response deportation defense network called the "community defense committee."
-The "community defense committee" distributes immigration know-your-rights cards door-to-door, organizers know-your-rights trainings, and trains ward residents in how to engage in civil disobedience to stop deportations.
+The "community defense committee" distributes immigration know-your-rights cards door-to-door, organizes know-your-rights trainings, and trains ward residents in how to engage in civil disobedience to stop deportations.

 Ramirez-Rosa has also called himself a "movement elected official," stating his "role is to be an organizer on the inside for those movements that are organizing people-power bases on the outside."